Skip to content

 IBOR Generation 1: Flush & Fill

-A Generation 1 IBOR builds an intraday view of positions and cash from a start-of-day snapshot, taken from another system or service provider: typically, this may be an accountant or custodian.
+A Generation 1 IBOR builds an intraday view of positions and cash from a start-of-day snapshot, taken from another system or service provider: typically, this may be an accounting system or custodian.
 The approach is called flush (positions and cash are deleted during the night) and fill (positions and cash balances are loaded from an accounting view in the morning).
 The start of day snapshot may be enriched with intra-day orders / executions.

 The illustration shows what the process looks like.